This week, Cognos will hold its first big partner and customer conference since being purchased by IBM for $5 billion.

-To boil down the news, all 3,000 current Cognos partners will immediately be
+To boil down the news, all 3,000 current Cognos partners will immediately be part of IBM's PartnerWorld program, with access to the partner portal and information therein.

 Perhaps more importantly, Cognos business intelligence (BI) and performance management products will continue to be sold through controlled distribution -- i.e., only Cognos partners can sell them, said Mel Zeledon, senior vice president of global alliances for Cognos.
 The company, since January, is now part of IBM's information management software group.